rageworx/libsrcnn/README.md

 ## Features
-* No OpenCV.
+* None-OpenCV.
-* Compile availed for almost of POSIX.
+* Compilation availed for almost of POSIX.
 * Simply optimized for basic OpenMP.
 * Works well even withou OpenMP ( as like MacOSX )
 * Not support M$VC.